htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

 After defining each of these properties for the MSI installer, the installer can be started with the *msiexec* command.
-The following command starts the installer in unattended mode, and it dumps a journal of the installer’s progress to a log file:
+The following command starts the installer in unattended mode, and it dumps a journal of the installer's progress to a log file:

 ::

     msiexec /qb /lxv* condor-install-log.txt /i condor-8.0.0-173133-Windows-x86.msi [property=value] ...

-More information on the features of *msiexec* can be found at Microsoft’s website at `http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/msiexec.mspx <http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/msiexec.mspx>`__.
+More information on the features of *msiexec* can be found at Microsoft's website at `http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/msiexec.mspx <http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/msiexec.mspx>`__.

 Manual Installation HTCondor on Windows